 6. Sign Up Online

 Travel: many gyms will cater to potential new members by offering free day or even week passes.

 On a recent trip to Seattle, there was an LA Fitness down from where I was staying.
 I simply signed up online and was given a 5 day guest pass that I could scan at the door.

 No paperwork, no loop holes, just scan and go in.

-If you are traveling alone, tell your significant other you plan to workout and have them follow up with you on whether or not you did it or not.
-Or you use the Synergy Scheduler and make it a goal for the week.
+If you are traveling or quarantining alone, tell your significant other you plan to workout and have them follow up with you on whether or not you did it or not.
+Or you could download any goal tracking app to help you stay on track.

 Either of these accountability options can be powerful motivators for some people.
 For the lucky ones, maybe you travel with a business partner who is also interested in getting in a workout or two on the road.
 Use your resources!

 Finally, you don't need a gym to get in an awesome workout and you certainly should not just stay in your house the entire two weeks of quarantine.

 Go to an outdoor space where you can stay away from other people.